curiouslearner999/Poject-2/README.md

  - Add Teams to Favorite List
- - Remove Tam from Favorite List
+ - Remove Team from Favorite List
  - View a Team's details
  - Edit a Team on Favorite List